krhancoc/progbg/README.md

 **Graph Object**

-Currently there are two objects `LineGraph` and `BarGraph`.
+Currently there are two graph styles (`LineGraph` and `BarGraph`).
 Refer to docs for more detailed usage.
-But in general, these graphs take the variables that you wish to graph by there name (these are names that we provided either to the variables for the backend, the benchmarks, or the parser).
+But in general, these graphs take the variables that you wish to graph by their name (these are names that were provided either to the variables for the backend, the benchmarks, or the parser), and uses this to grab the appropriate data from the specified saved output (either the directory. or sql database).

 In our above example we are plotting how "avg" changes over "x", and we want the variables `pass_me_in`, `aother_var`, `test` to be fixed at specific points.
 We then wish this graph to be outputed to `avg.svg`.
+The graph will always output an svg by default (for use within the flask server that can be used to present graphs).

+`progbg` also supports `.pgf` extensions

 More
 ---------------